tarvinarora/TextbookRentalApp/README.md

 - As a user, I want to be able to create a listing for a new Textbook rental.
 - As a user, I want to be able to add a Listing to a Rental list.
 - As a user, I want to be able to edit any field of the rental listing.
-- As a user, I want to be able to enter the condition of the textbook.
+- As a user, I want to be able to enter the Title, Author, Subject, RentalPrice, and Condition of the textbook.

 ## User Stories for the Textbook Rental Application (Borrow a Book Interface):
-- As a user, I want to be able to navigate through given categories to find required book.
+- As a user, I want to be able to navigate through given categories to find a required book.
 - As a user, I want to be able to search the book by Title, and subject.
 - As a user, I want to be able to return to main menu.
-- As a user, I want to be able to see the price of the rental.
 - As a user, I want to be able to view if the rental is available or not available.
 - As a user, I want to be able to rent a textbook.
+- As a user, I want to choose through a catalogue of subjects to find my subject related textbooks.